neomnoms/school-data-analytics-projects/README.md

-# sSchool Projects – Data Analytics & NLP
+# School Projects – Data Analytics & NLP

 This repository is a collection of smaller academic projects built using Python, covering topics in data visualization, NLP, and debugging.